TimWSpence/cats-stm/docs/datatypes/tqueue.md

 # TQueue

-A convenience implementation of a queue in the `STM` monad, built on top of [`TVar`](../theory/tvar.md).
+A convenience implementation of a queue in the `Txn` monad, built on top of [`TVar`](../theory/tvar.md).

 ```scala mdoc